💬

 Duration and validity of the sticker: The sticker is valid only for the duration of the camper's season or stay, and cannot be transferred to other users.
 Any request for an extension must be subject to a new sticker purchase.

 Responsibility and safety: Campers must ensure that their vehicle and charging equipment comply with current safety standards.
-The campsite cannot be held responsible for any incidents related to improper use of electrical installations or defective equipment.
+The campsite cannot be held responsible for any incident related to improper use of electrical installations or defective equipment.

 Failure to comply with the rules: Any abusive or non-compliant use of electrical installations (for example, connecting a vehicle without a valid sticker) may result in the suspension of access to electricity, monetary penalties and sanctions, in accordance with the campsite's internal regulations.